 Although the hectic schedule prevents the flight crew from taking a nap to re-energize their bodies, they still have to rest like the rest of us.
 They mostly don’t have the luxury of sleeping on domestic flights, but they do have special sleeping cabins on long-haul flights.
 For instance, Boeing 777 and 787 jets have sleeping quarters for the flight crew.

-Pilots also have assigned rest periods and sleeping berths, usually in a separate compartment.
-Then, when the pilot gets some much-needed sleep, the co-pilot takes control of the plane.
+Pilots also have assigned rest periods and sleeping berths in separate compartments.
+When the pilot gets some much-needed sleep, the co-pilot takes control of the plane.

 For good reasons, it is recommended not to drink water from lavatory taps on airplanes.
 But what about the potable water that is used in tea and coffee?
-Many flight attendants recommend sticking to bottled beverages and not drinking coffee or tea on the plane.
+Many flight attendants recommend drinking bottled beverages and not drinking coffee or tea on the plane.

-The tanks for the drinks are clean, but still, there are doubts over how often they are cleaned.
-But we cannot ignore that the valve for filling pure water is quite close to the one for cleaning lavatory waste.
+The tanks for the drinks are clean, but there are still doubts over how often they are cleaned.
+However, we cannot ignore the fact that the valve for filling pure water is quite close to the one for cleaning lavatory waste.

 Specific standards for how the flight attendants need to look

-Although there are a rigid set of criteria that some airlines follow (e.g., age, weight, personal grooming), there are airlines that don’t make their flight staff follow such strict standards anymore.
+Although there is a rigid set of criteria that some airlines follow (e.g., age, weight, personal grooming), there are airlines that don’t make their flight staff follow such strict standards anymore.

-However, airlines do emphasize professional presentation and appearance and some of them even have height parameters to ensure that the flight staff can efficiently perform their duties.
+However, airlines emphasize professional presentation and appearance; some even have height parameters to ensure the flight staff can efficiently perform their duties.

 They’re not stewardesses anymore